On the geometry of positive cones in finitely generated groups: Groups acting on trees

-We start this sub-section showing that we can reduce the problem of proving the Hucha property with respect to cyclic subgroups, to showing that negative cones $r$-disconnect subsets of the form $\cC_{w_i}$.
-More precisely:
+The marked point $v$ is absent from the notation, as it will be clear from the context.
+We may occasionally drop the $p$ from the notation as well.
+Our next immediate objective is to reduce the problem of proving the Hucha property with respect to cyclic subgroups, to showing that negative cones $r$-disconnect subsets of the form $\cC^p_{w_i}$.
+This is stated precisely in the following: